Post

 WeChat: yachtholic

-Provide the number of people, date, time slot, email or contact information, and the Busan Pass QR code.
+Number of people, date, time slot, email or contact information, and the QR code of the Busan Pass.

 Waiting for confirmation.
-If there are no issues, the reservation will be successful!
+Once approved, the reservation is successful!

-Night sessions (18:00) require an additional fee of 5,000 KRW per person, payable on-site or via advance transfer.
+• Night sessions (18:00) require an additional 5,000 KRW per person, which can be paid on-site or transferred in advance.

-If you don’t want to buy a Pass, you can directly book the yacht tour.
+If you don’t want to buy the Pass, you can directly book the yacht tour.

 Please note: The Coastal Train and the Capsule Train are different.
 Do not buy the wrong ticket.
-The beautiful Capsule Train is not included in the Busan Pass and requires a separate ticket purchase; it is also very popular, so be sure to buy and reserve your ticket before departure.
+The beautiful Capsule Train is not included in the Busan Pass and requires a separate ticket purchase; it is very popular, so be sure to book in advance before your trip.

 Korea SIM Card|Korea High-Speed Unlimited Data eSIM